mopore/learn_material_ui_2023/README.md

 Add the robo font to the project with `pnpm add @fontsource/roboto`.
 Add the icons to the project with `pnpm add @mui/icons-material`.

+## Findings And Decisions
-If you are looking for components: https://mui.com/components/
+- If you are looking for components: https://mui.com/components/
+- Using sxStyle to style components.
+- Integrating theme mode toggle from https://github.com/RidhwanDev/mui-darkmode/tree/main